Exlll/ConfigLib/README.md

 * Automatic creation, saving, loading, and updating of configuration files
 * Support for comments through annotations
-* Support for all primitive types, their wrapper types, and Strings
+* Support for all primitive types, their wrapper types, and strings
+* Support for enums, records, and POJOs (+ inheritance!)
+* Support for (nested) lists, sets, arrays, and maps
 * Support for `BigInteger` and `BigDecimal`
 * Support for `LocalDate`, `LocalTime`, `LocalDateTime`, and `Instant`
 * Support for `UUID`, `File`, `Path`, `URL`, and `URI`
-* Support for (nested) lists, sets, arrays, and maps
-* Support for enums and POJOs (+ inheritance!)
 * Support for Bukkit's `ConfigurationSerializable` types (e.g. `ItemStack`)
 * Option to exclude fields from being converted
 * Option to format field and component names before conversion